PTA COUNCIL HISTORY

 Interest in the Maryland and National Congresses is evidenced from this point on and on December 5, 1935, Mrs. H. Ross Coppage, MCPT President; spoke to the group on PTAs organization, aims, and efforts.
 She also spoke about the “three R’s” as she called them.
 Radios, Reels, and Rumble seats and the responsibility of the parent in counteracting them.
 On April 22, 1936, a new constitution was adopted, using for the first time the name Howard County Council of PTAs.
 This seems to have caused some confusion as to whether the required number of locals were in affiliation with the National Congress, but this was complied with by January of 1937.

 While many of the old schools such as Dayton, Elioak, Daisy, Pfeiffers’ Corner, Bethany, Alberton, Hanover, and others have disappeared, many still carry on the good work started so long ago.
-The PTA Council of Howard County now has 74 locals in membership out of 77 existing schools.
-The 78th school began construction April 2020 and will be completed in 2023.
+The PTA Council of Howard County now has 75 locals in membership out of 78 existing schools.
+The newest school, Guilford Park High School, began construction in April 2020 and opened in August 2024.

-The PTA Council (PTACHC) and the Board of Education of Howard County have developed a mutual respect and understanding over the years, thereby creating an atmosphere in which it has become possible to have the Board of Education meetings open to the public; school budget information made available; and public hearings held an annual conference on Education, sponsored by the Board, for the public, with the Council invited to participate in the planning of the program.
+The Howard County Council and the Board of Education of Howard County have developed a mutual respect and understanding over the years, thereby creating an atmosphere in which it has become possible to have the Board of Education meetings open to the public; school budget information made available; and public hearings, The Board of Education sponsored an annual conference on Education for the public, and invited the Council to participate in the planning of the program.

 It hasn’t been all clear sailing, but the resolutions committee “build better than they knew” on March 10, 1927 when they said: